Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Matrix correction of aberrations

 \subsubsection{Iteration of the UMI process}

 \al{The aberration correction process can now be iterated over smaller areas (see \al{Table.}~\ref{tab:parameters}).
-Note that the correction bases are also exchanged between input and output to minimize any redundancy in the algorithm and optimize the efficiency of this second step. \la{An} example of the resulting FR matrix $\mathbf{R}^{(c)}_{xx}(z)$ is displayed for $z=28$~mm in Fig.~\ref{fig:F}\al{(e)}.
-Compared to the previous step, \la{the majority of the back-scattered energy in $\mathbf{R}^{(c)}_{xx}(z)$ is now concentrated along the diagonal}.
-The CMP intensity profile displayed in Fig.~\ref{fig:F}(g) illustrates the gain both in terms of resolution and contrast of the input and output PSFs. \wi{After this second step,} the transverse resolution is actually enhanced by a factor \la{of} two in the area $\mathcal{A}_1$ [Fig.~\ref{fig:Full_results}(a)] and the contrast shows an improvement of $2$~dB [see \al{Table.}~\ref{tab:resolution-3dB}].
-The contrast is \wi{here computed} as the ratio between the energy at focus, $I(\Delta x=0)$, and the CMP intensity value at the expected resolution length, $I(\Delta x=\al{\delta x_0})$, with $\al{\delta x_0}=0.19$~mm in area $\mathcal{A}_1$. }
+Note that the correction bases are also exchanged between input and output to minimize any redundancy in the algorithm and optimize the efficiency of this second step.
+Compared to the previous step, the CMP intensity profile displayed in Fig.~\ref{fig:F}(g) illustrates the gain both in terms of resolution and contrast of the input and output PSFs. \wi{After this second step,} the transverse resolution is actually enhanced by a factor \la{of} three in the area $\mathcal{B}$ and the contrast shows an improvement of almost $3$~dB [see \al{Table.}~\ref{tab:resolution-3dB}].
+The transverse resolution is estimated from the full width at half maximum, $w_{-3dB}$, of the CMP intensity profile.
+The contrast is \wi{here computed} as the ratio between the single scattering energy and the incoherent background at focus. }